1502shivam-singh/AudioVision-Bridge/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/2dd4d44c-9a7d-4225-8ccc-71b343df74aa/deploy-status)](https://app.netlify.com/sites/text-extraction/deploys)

-# Text Extractor
+# AudioVision Bridge

-This is a web application extracts text from any image and displays it to you.
+Complete accessibilty aid for the general public

+An web application that

+         - Can extract text from images,
+         - Can translates it into any language
+         - And also converts it into voice (Text2Speech)

 Very useful for picking up text from images for instant sharing, potential for realtime text detection.